pyarmak/entrada-1x-docs/docs/developer/quickstart.md

 ## Getting Help

-This QuickStart Guide is intended to give you an overview of how to create a new module within Entrada ME 1.8.
+This Quickstart Guide is intended to give you an overview of how to create a new module within Entrada ME 1.8.
 It will also give you a glimpse into how Entrada operates.
 If you would like a more indepth one-on-one tutorial, please contact the Entrada Consortium team or reach out in our Slack channel.